DenverArtMuseum/her-brush/content/exhibition/introduction.md

 ### ŌTAGAKI RENGETSU <span lang="ja">太田垣蓮月</span> (1791–1875)

-Ōtagaki Rengetsu was a fixture in the artworld of her day.
+Ōtagaki Rengetsu was a fixture in the art world of her day.
 She was a revered colleague and mentor of both male and female artists.
 So admired for her poetry, calligraphy, painting, and ceramics, forgeries appeared already in her lifetime.

 Despite her popularity, much of her life remains a mystery.
 Purportedly the illegitimate daughter of a samurai and a courtesan, her given name at birth was Nobu.
 She was then adopted by the Ōtagaki family.
 Starting at age seven, Rengetsu served as a lady-in-waiting at the castle of a *daimyo* (feudal lord), where she trained in various arts.